What are People Management Skills?

-You are defined by your actions not your words.
-Honesty, integrity and commitment are outstanding values, and when combined with the effective people management skills we are talking about here, you can expect others to follow you and demonstrate the same behaviours.
+You are defined by your actions, not your words.
+Honesty, integrity and commitment are outstanding values, and when combined with the effective people management skills we are talking about here, you can expect others to follow you and show the same behaviours.

-Exhibiting high standards earns respect, uphold these and you’ll find your team doing the same; be on time for 121’s and meetings, keep your word, reward a job well done, celebrate success.
-These gestures will plants seeds of trust and reliability within the team.
+Exhibiting high standards earns respect.
+Uphold these and you’ll find your team doing the same.
+Be on time for 1-2-1’s and meetings, keep your word, reward a job well done, and celebrate success.
+These gestures will plant seeds of trust and reliability within the team.

-Invest time in living and breathing your values and standards, you will then see this mirrored in your teams behaviour and performance.
+Invest time in living and breathing your values and standards, and you will then see this mirrored in your team’s behaviour and performance.

-However, your team will still be looking to you to lead the way.
 This is where your intuition should help you make decisions.
-Prominent business leaders like Warren Buffet, Richard Branson and Oprah Winfrey are known to rely on their instincts.
+In fact, prominent business leaders like Warren Buffet, Richard Branson and Oprah Winfrey are known to rely on their instincts.

 In the absence of hard evidence, a well-reasoned hunch, validated where possible by data or the team, can be a leading light when nothing else seems illuminated!

-Tip: Read the Ultimate Guide to HBDI ® – Herrmann Brain Dominance Instrument to help you understand how our brains work, especially in regard to problem-solving.
+Tip: Read our HBDI Ultimate Guide to help you understand how our brains work, especially in regard to problem-solving.

 In his book, ‘Leaders Eat Last’, Simon Sinek states that good leaders and managers should show empathy.
 He explains why a good manager has to understand things from the other person’s perspective.
-Managing is more than just demonstrating good people management skills; it’s also a responsibility to look out for others.
+Moreover, managing is more than just demonstrating good People Management skills; it’s also a responsibility to look out for others.

-For example, one of you best team members misses several deadlines.
-After an initial discussion (and possibly a reprimand), you learn their workload is OK and they are happy at work.
+Take, for example, that one of your best team members misses several deadlines.
+After the first discussion (and possibly a reprimand), you learn their workload is OK and they are happy at work.
 Using sensitivity you’ll need to probe to find the underlying reason.
 It could be a difficult family situation, money problems or health issues.

 The point is, sometimes the cause is outside of your control and what you can directly influence.
-You will need to work together with the individual to come up with a solution that meets the needs of both the individual and the organisation.
+You will need to work together with the person to come up with a solution that meets the needs of both them and the organisation.

-Tip: Always imagine yourself in shoes of those you manage to understand their perspective to situations.
-Use these 8 Points To Tell If You’re A Truly Compassionate Person.
-The ‘Managing Carrots’ book is an excellent resource to guide you.
+Tip: Always imagine yourself in the shoes of those you manage to understand their perspective on situations.

-It’s number 11 on our list of people management skills, but it’s one of the most important.
+It’s number 11 on our list of skills for managing people, but it’s one of the most important.

-You need to be smarter, very SMART (Specific, Measurable, Achievable, Relevant and Time-based) in fact.
-Having goals clearly defined, documented and integrated with good processes will increase the chances of success significantly.
+You need to be smarter, very SMART in fact.
+Having goals clearly defined, documented and integrated with good processes will increase the chances of success greatly.